 - Research in current news on legal updates relating to bribery and corruption;

-The intern may also be asked to provide support on cross-cutting issues regarding the implementation of the OECD Anti-Bribery Convention and/or any other tasks as required.
+The intern may also be asked to provide support on cross-cutting issues regarding the implementation of the Anti-Bribery Convention and/or any other tasks required by the Division.

 Information about the work of the OECD Anti-Corruption Division is available at www.oecd.org/corruption/anti-bribery/.